pfillipi/weelprod/README.md

 - You can send your final solution as a zip file or provide it in as a public github repository
 - Please let us know how much time you spent to solve the task

-If you have any question please don't hesitate to contact us at dgo@resoptima.com.

 Good luck!